30+ Beautiful Beaches in Florida To Visit

 Recommended by Ashlee Fechino of The Happiness Function

 If you like snorkeling, you’ll love checking out the Jetty Pools of St. Andrews State Park.
 The jetty breaks the water along the Gulf, creating little tide pools and calmer water to explore.
-If you get there early in the morning, you’ll be able to see some of the wildlife, such as crabs and sea slugs.
+Get there early in the morning to see some of the wildlife, such as crabs and sea slugs.

 Along with exploring the jetty pools at St. Andrews State Park, spend the day at the beach, or explore more of the park.
 There are hiking trails where you can watch wildlife and maybe even spot an alligator.
 In addition, you can bike along the park’s paved roads or catch the ferry to Shell Island.